myinqi/Celona/README.md

 # Celona
-A customizable, modern status bar and desktop UI built with Quickshell and Qt/QML.
-Celona focuses on practical ergonomics, clean visuals, and tight integration with common Wayland environments such as Niri and Hyprland.

-Celona ships a collection of self-contained bar modules (blocks), a setup UI, and helper scripts to streamline daily workflows.
+Celona is a cohesive desktop experience for Wayland, built with Quickshell and Qt/QML.
+It combines a modern status bar, a powerful setup UI, and a growing suite of focused modules to streamline everyday workflows without getting in your way.

+Designed for practical ergonomics and clean visuals, Celona integrates tightly with Niri and Hyprland, provides a theming pipeline with Matugen (auto-palette from your wallpaper), and includes sensible defaults with a single JSON configuration.
+Out of the box, you get self-contained bar modules, a customizable dock, wallpaper and theme pages, system setup pages (e.g. user icon/SDDM face), and helper scripts with robust terminal launching for privileged actions.

 ## Demo
 ![screenshot](https://github.com/myinqi/Celona/blob/main/demo/screenshot.png)

 ## Highlights

+- Build for CachyOS, Wayland, Niri or Hyprland
 - Minimal, readable design with keyboard-first workflows
 - Dynamic workspaces and window awareness (Niri, Hyprland)
 - Theme system with Matugen integration (auto-palette from wallpaper)
 - Light/Dark mode switching that also syncs external apps
-- Sensible defaults with a single JSON configuration file
+- Dock, Clipboard, Lockscreen, Wallpapers (static and animated) and more...
 - Extensible QML-based modules and clean code structure

-## Project Structure

-Key paths in this repository:

-- `shell.qml` – entry point for Quickshell
-- `bar/` – the status bar and its modules ("blocks")
-  - `blocks/` – individual modules (Clipboard, InfoKeybinds, WindowSelector, etc.)
-  - `blocks/setup/` – setup pages (Theme, Wallpapers, etc.)
-- `scripts/` – helper scripts used by modules and setup pages
-- `config.json` – primary configuration file for Celona
-- `colors.css` – Matugen-generated palette (auto-generated)
-- `Globals.qml` – project-wide state, theme handling, and integrations

 ## Installation (script installer)